whu8-stat660/course-questions-wiki/week-03/README.md

 - Answer (whu8-stat660): Semicolon is not allowed between 'data' and 'out' statements.
 - Question (jduan10-stat660): Does PROC SORT generate printed output?
 - Answer (jduan10-stat660): No, PROC SORT doesn’t generate printed output.
+- Question (llopez37-stat660) Is it possible to have the out statement save in a different library?